sdosemon/project_euler/README.md

 sdosemon's [^1] program code to solve over [] Project Euler math problems.

 Every solved problem has a program written in vanilla Python and occasionally numpy.
-Thought-process and explanations are given in python notebook connected to script with jupytext.
+Thought-process and explanations are given in python notebook.
+[TO DO:] connect to script via jupytext and use pytest to check answer.
 Some solution programs include a detailed mathematical explanation/proof in the notebook to justify the code's logic.

 ---
 Portions of this README have been adapted from [Project Euler's official website](https://projecteuler.net):